TemitopeAlao/worldWise-temi/README.md

 # WordWise

 WordWise is a React-based project built as part of my learning journey.
-It helped me practice **React Router, Context API, authentication, protected routes, and state management** in a real-world style application.
+It helped me practice **React Router, Context API, authentication, protected routes, state management**, and **performance optimization** in a real-world style application.

 ---